-If you ever hear of a diet which causes weight loss without calorie counting, the simple fact is that the diet manages to find another method of causing a calorie deficit – either by making foods more filling, by restricting the amount of time during the day you are able to eat, or restricting food choices.
+If you ever hear of a diet that causes weight loss without calorie counting, the simple fact is that the diet manages to find another method of causing a calorie deficit – either by making foods more filling, by restricting the amount of time during the day you are able to eat, or restricting food choices.
 Either way, by some method, a calorie deficit is achieved.

-- Low carb and low fat diets make you dramatically reduce or eliminate one macronutrient (carbohydrates or fat), meaning you automatically eat fewer Calories.
+- Low carb and low fat diets make you dramatically reduce or eliminate one macronutrient (carbohydrates or fat), meaning you automatically eat fewer calories.

-- High protein diets fill you up really well, causing you to eat fewer Calories over the course of a day.
+- High protein diets fill you up really well, causing you to eat fewer calories over the course of a day.

 - Even dietary approaches that cut out alcohol, or chocolate, or sweets, or processed foods don’t cause fat loss for any other reason than that they help you to reduce Calories easily without even thinking about it.

-So yes, Calories matter, a lot.
+So yes, calories matter, a lot.
 While those who are just starting out with quite a lot of weight to lose can have a great deal of success by simply improving their diet and ‘tidying up’ food choices, by far the most effective way of losing weight, and often the ONLY way of gaining weight at a sensible rate is to quantify the amount you eat in a numerical form.

-I know it’s not the most interesting thing to talk about, and I also know that calorie counting seems like a pain, but it’s just one of those things that works so well it needs to be brought up.
+I know it’s not the most interesting thing to talk about, and I also know that calorie counting seems like a pain, but it’s just one of those things that work so well it needs to be brought up.
 However…

 Habits Come Before Calories

 This seems like a big 180, but really it isn’t.
-While Calorie balance is the most important thing when it comes to weight (fat and muscle) loss or gain, it’s important to note that it’s not the ONLY thing that matters.
+While calorie balance is the most important thing when it comes to weight (fat and muscle) loss or gain, it’s important to note that it’s not the ONLY thing that matters.
 One thing I stand for in this industry is the idea that ‘health comes first’ and for good reason.

-By taking care of your health, you will not only look better, but feel better on a daily basis.
+By taking care of your health, you will not only look better but feel better on a daily basis.
 You’ll have more energy, better concentration and focus, better sleep, a stronger immune system and, anecdotally, those who improve their health dramatically are able to keep excess weight off far easier for a combination of the above reasons.
 If you feel better, sleep better and have more energy, you don’t feel the need to lounge on the sofa and eat a pizza in order to feel better.

 Improving your health requires good eating habits beyond calorie counting.
-It means eating a balanced diet, it means eating a predominantly whole food based diet, it means cooking most things from scratch (or close to it) and it means doing this day in-day out.
-In order to make this happen for those who are only starting their fitness and health journey, we combine rough Calorie and protein counting with a simple portion control guide – this saves you from overthinking it as well as enforcing healthy food choices almost all of the time.
+It means eating a balanced diet, it means eating a predominantly wholefood-based diet, it means cooking most things from scratch (or close to it) and it means doing this day in day out.
+In order to make this happen for those who are only starting their fitness and health journey, we combine rough calorie and protein counting with a simple portion control guide – this saves you from overthinking it as well as enforcing healthy food choices almost all of the time.

 How Many Calories?

-The amount of calories you need during a day is a combination of your Basal Metabolic Rate – the amount of calories you burn just to be alive – and your activity factor which multiplies this figure by 1.2-1.9 depending on how active you are during the day.
+The amount of calories you need during a day is a combination of your Basal Metabolic Rate – the number of calories you burn just to be alive – and your activity factor which multiplies this figure by 1.2-1.9 depending on how active you are during the day.

-To calculate your BMR, there are a number of complex calculations to make, but for all intents and purposes, you can simply multiply your bodyweight in KG by22 for a female and 24 for a male.
-This will put you within spitting distance of all calculations, and is more than adequate to be getting on with.
+To calculate your BMR, there are a number of complex calculations to make, but for all intents and purposes, you can simply multiply your body weight in KG by22 for a female and 24 for a male.
+This will put you within spitting distance of all calculations and is more than adequate to be getting on with.